Vincent van Gogh – Suicide, Homicide or Misadventure?

 The research for my book, Deadly Provenance, took me places I never expected to go.
 To the dark recesses of the brain, its power over the body, and all that could possibly go wrong with that relationship.
 How did I get there?

 For my premise, I needed a painting that was plundered by the Nazis during World War II and never recovered.
-There were many.
-I chose Vincent van Gogh’s “Still Life: Vase With Oleanders” because he’s one of my favorite artists and one whose life touched my heart as much as his art.
+I chose Vincent van Gogh’s “Still Life: Vase With Oleanders” because he’s one of my favorite artists and one whose life, as much as his art, touched my heart.

 I’ve had one of those giant coffee-table books of his artwork for years.
+I read Stone’s “Lust for Life” and saw the movie with Kirk Douglas as Vincent.
 I wanted to know more and the most comprehensive, well-written and beautifully poignant account I highly recommend is a book by two Pulitzer prize-winning authors: Steven Naifeh and Gregory White Smith, called Van Gogh The Life:

 Why do the authors make a case against suicide?
 They believe Vincent wanted to die and actually welcomed death.
 Here are the points they make: